-There’s plenty of great material (including perfect video) at Concept2’s website, however I’d like to repeat my advice – for your first rowing machine workout, ask a gym coach for assistance.
-And even then, until you are rookie rower, it’s very easy to drift from a proper rowing form (hunching, keeping tight hands, hinging too much or too little), so ask coach for periodic rowing technique check.
+There’s plenty of great material (including perfect video) at Concept2’s website, however, I’d like to repeat my advice – for your first rowing machine workout, ask a gym coach for assistance.
+And even then, until you are rookie rower, it’s very easy to drift from a proper rowing form (hunching, keeping tight hands, hinging too much or too little), so ask the coach for periodic rowing technique check.

-Be it inclement weather outside or your usual running route is slippery as an ice rink – your training program will not replace these VO2max intervals to some magical workouts having same benefits.
+Be it inclement weather outside or your usual running route is slippery as an ice rink – your training program will not replace these VO2max intervals to some magical workouts having the same benefits.
 Here’s where the rowing machine can help you out.
 It may not have exactly the same effect, but at least you will get the same minutes of your aerobic time.
 You may try the following exercise:

 Rowing Intervals, 6×3 minutes